davilacode/fullstack-frontend/README.md

 Palette colors
 ![Palette](./documentation/assets/palette.png)

-Fonts: Poppins for titles and Raleway for text
+Fonts: Poppins for titles and Lato for text